opencog/moses/README.md

 Optional Prerequisites
 ----------------------
 The following packages are optional.
-If they are not installed, some optional parts of OpenCog will not be built.
+If they are not installed, some optional parts of MOSES will not be built.
 The CMake command, during the build, will be more precise as to which parts will not be built.

 ###### MPI